MASPlanes/MASPlanes/docs/Tutorial.rst

 that easily by using the GUI.
 Let's launch the simulation again, but now with the GUI enabled::

-   java -jar dist/MASPlanes.jar -o planes=tutorial scenarios/long-uniform.json -g
+   sh bin/simulator -o planes=tutorial scenarios/long-uniform.json -g

 Increase the simulation speed to the maximum possible.
 Now, if we wait long enough, we will see some small blue dots appearing throughout the screen.